Privacy Policy

 - Anthropic, OpenAI, Google, xAI, and other AI model providers

-- When you connect an AI agent, the provider of that agent receives the data your agent requests from Anchor as part of the agent's context.
-These providers act under their own terms and are not acting on Anchor's behalf; Anchor does not control what they do with that data.
+- When you connect an AI agent, the provider receives the data your agent requests from Anchor as part of the agent's context.
+These providers act under their own terms.

 - PostHog, Inc.